 Screenwriting guru and “story doctor” McKee’s former students include Academy Award Winners, Emmy Award Winners and Writers of Guild of America Winners numbering in the hundreds (nominees number in the thousands).

 His renowned seminars on the art of storytelling were even portrayed in the film “Adaptation.”
 But you don’t need to be a screenwriter to learn from him; his advice on story structure and design applies to literature, too.

 As bestseller Steven Pressfield has said, “McKee is not only the best teacher of writing I’ve ever had, but the best teacher of anything.”

 Don’t just visit McKee’s own YouTube channel, but also browse the plethora of great videos featuring him on other channels to get the most from his wisdom.

-10. Chris Fox
+9. Chris Fox

 Whether you’re editing your writing, prepping to launch or just need some motivation, he’ll help you get your work out the door and into the hands of an audience that will appreciate it.

-13. Kristen Martin
+11. Kristen Martin

 In addition to providing tons of useful tips on how to write, market and self-publish your book, she also gives plenty of peeks into her real life that are both inspiring and comforting to those of us also trying to “do it all.”

 Be sure to check out: The NEW Way to OUTLINE Your Book 💡 STEP-BY-STEP STORYBOARD